voky1/sims4-translator/README.md

 - Save the translation in a separate package or save the translation immediately in an open mod (finalization).
 - Profit.

+## Languages

+Starting from version 1.2, the translation of the interface has been made into separate files.
+They are available in the folder:

+`<app path>/prefs/interface/`

+To add a new translation, you need to place the XML file with the new translation in this folder.

 ## Additional Credits

 The idea is taken from the app [xTranslator](https://www.nexusmods.com/skyrimspecialedition/mods/134).